sierrastevnson/sierrastevnson.github.io/README.md

 |-----------------------------	|---------------------------	|---	|---------------------	|---------------	|---------------	|------------------------	|
 | 92%                         	| 98%                       	| — 	| 88.73%              	| 93.0%         	| 96.8%         	| 91.5%                  	|

 In summary, none of my models were able to outperform the multilayer neural network from the paper, but I was able to outperform the single-layer neural network using a random forest classifier optimized using scikit-learn's `GridSearchCV`, a cross-validation tool that resamples from the training set to find the optimal set of parameters.
+In the future, applying a neural network directly and modifying the parameters would make for an interesting comparison, especially given that the paper was written in 1989.
+Modern libraries may provide more tools allowing for an even greater accuracy.

 # References
 McElroy, Michael B.. "ionosphere and magnetosphere".
 Encyclopedia Britannica, 24 Apr.
 2023, https://www.britannica.com/science/ionosphere-and-magnetosphere.
 Accessed 8 December 2023.